 Mr. Goldblatt represents parties in all stages of bankruptcy proceedings.
 The core of his practice involves bankruptcy and insolvency related trial-level matters and appeals—particularly the representation of financial institutions and other commercial creditors in bankruptcy litigation.
-He has argued two bankruptcy cases before the Supreme Court of the United States, and one before the en banc Third Circuit, prevailing in all three.
-He has also been involved in a range of civil litigation matters outside of bankruptcy, with an emphasis on complex commercial disputes and appellate litigation.
+He has argued three bankruptcy cases before the Supreme Court of the United States, and one before the en banc Third Circuit.
+He has also developed a particular expertise on consumer bankruptcy matters, representing several major mortgage servicers, holders of credit card and other unsecured debt, and bankruptcy trustees in a variety of regulatory investigations, bankruptcy disputes and appeals.

 Outside of his bankruptcy practice, Mr. Goldblatt participated in WilmerHale's representation of the University of Michigan, from the district court to the Supreme Court, in Grutter v.
 Bollinger, 539 US 306 (2003).
 The Supreme Court's decision in that case held that institutions of higher education may consider race as a factor in admissions decisions.
 He has also represented an array of pro bono clients in civil rights, criminal and constitutional litigation.